Current Funeral Research

 Ideas, Concerns and Expectations

 We wanted to understand people’s ideas, concerns and expectations about how someone is physically cared for after they have died (in the UK and before the Coronavirus pandemic).
 We interviewed more than 30 participants, who have shared their experiences, expectations and concerns with us.

 We also sought to understand Funeral Director’s views and practice regarding the way that they look after people in their care.
 Care practices are not well understood and might vary from place to place.
 We are very keen to understand how independent Funeral Directors practiced prior to the 2020 Coronavirus pandemic.
 Over 250 independent Funeral Directors have generously taken the time to complete an online survey and these results are considered in the research report below.

 You will also find more information about the project on the Research Study Flier and Participant Information Sheet.
 If you have any questions or comments then people get in touch with Sarah Jones on 01943 262626 or [email protected]

 Funeral Experts By Experience – What Matters to Them

 In the first phase of our research, more than fifty bereaved people volunteered to be interviewed about their funeral experiences.
 The report below details the five factors which were highlighted by the people we spoke to and makes several recommendations.
 We are currently working towards a future project, which will seek to establish whether the presence or absence of these factors has an impact on long-term wellbeing.

 Sharing the findings of this research is a key part of raising awareness and changing practice.
 The findings have have been shared in a number of academic and clinical publications including BJGP Life, Funeral Services Times, SAIF Insight and the ICCM Magazine.

-More information can be found in the documents below and if you have any questions or are interested in taking part, please contact Sarah on 01943 262626 or [email protected]
+More information can be found in the documents below and if you have any questions or are interested in taking part in future research, please contact Sarah on 01943 262626 or [email protected]

 Delivering pandemic funeral and bereavement care – shared learning